davide-sbreglia/memory-decay-cognitive-data-science/README.md

 ## Key Findings

-- Moral scores decreased significantly across dilemmas in the **neutral** condition, but less so in the **framed** condition (26% reduction).
+- Moral scores decreased significantly across dilemmas in the **neutral** condition, but was different in the **framed** condition (26% reduction).
-- Semantic networks built from GPT’s justifications showed **higher conceptual diversity** in the empathy condition (lower density and clustering).
+- Semantic networks built from GPT’s justifications showed **higher conceptual diversity** in the empathy condition.

 ## Experimental Design